Cupid Complaining to Venus

-Cupid complaining to Venus is an oil painting by Lucas Cranach the Elder.
+Cupid Complaining to Venus is an oil painting by Lucas Cranach the Elder.
 Nearly 20 similar works by Cranach and his workshop are known, from the earliest dated version in Güstrow Palace of 1527 to one in the Burrell Collection, Glasgow, dated to 1545, with the figures in a variety of poses and differing in other details.
 The Metropolitan Museum of Art notes that the number of extant versions suggests that this was one of Cranach's most successful compositions.

 A version acquired by the National Gallery, London in 1963 is perhaps the earliest example.
 Although undated, experts have dated it to c.1526-7.
 It is more elaborate than the others, and in a larger format than most, except for the similarly sized Güstrow version and a larger (life size) version at the Galleria Borghese, Rome dated to 1531.
 Cranach had painted Venus and Cupid together since at least his 1509 painting now held by the Hermitage Museum, St Petersburg.

-National Gallery painting
+National Gallery picture

 The work in the National Gallery was originally painted on a wooden panel.
 The painting is undated, but Koepplin and Falk have suggested a date of 1526–7.
 Known in German as Venus mit Amor als Honigdieb ("Venus with Cupid as a honey thief"), it depicts two classical gods of love, standing naked amid a verdant landscape under a blue sky.
 The work has been interpreted as an allegory of the pleasure and pains of love, and possibly also a warning of the risks of venereal disease.

 The winged infant Cupid stands the left of a tree which bears red apples.
 He is holding a honeycomb, possibly taken from a hole towards the bottom of the tree's trunk.
 He is being assailed by honeybees, infuriated by his theft of their sweet treasure.
 Venus is depicted as a voluptuous woman to the right of the tree.
 She is holding up a branch with her left hand, and rests her left foot on another.
 A stone below Venus's raised foot bears an inscription of a winged serpent with a ring in its mouth, a heraldic device granted to Cranach by Frederick the Wise in 1508.
 Venus is wearing only a hat of red and gold cloth decorated with a wide circle of ostrich plumes, and two necklaces: a gold chain and a jewelled choker.
 The pose of Venus, and the apples, allude to paintings of Eve by Cranach.

 In the background, a stag and hind hide among the trees to the left, and fortifications on and beside a rocky outcrop to the right are reflected in water.